htrajan/ht-drawsteel/Draw Steel Rules (original).md

 The Director determines that crossing the desert is a montage test of hard difficulty.
 With four heroes involved, the success limit is 6 and the failure limit is 2 as the montage test begins:

 - When the test begins, the Director sets the scene.
 They tell the players that the desert has extreme temperatures, sudden sandstorms, high dunes to cross, deep sand, chasms, and quicksand lakes.
 The Director decides that challenges of dunes, deep sand, and quicksand can be tackled multiple times in the test, since the Infinite Desert is filled with these hazards.
-- **Urdoncara**, a [[Fury|fury]], starts things off by asking to make an Intuition test using the Nature skill to predict the best times of day to travel and rest.
+- **Urdoncara**, a fury, starts things off by asking to make an Intuition test using the Nature skill to predict the best times of day to travel and rest.
 She wants the party to avoid the worst of the desert’s extreme temperatures and any sandstorms or other weather phenomena, so that their journey is quickened.
 The Director decides this is an easy test.
 Urdoncara makes the test and gets a result of 12, earning 1 success for the montage test.
-- **Loric**, a [[Tactician|tactician]], wants to make a Reason test using the Climb skill to lead the party over dunes and other hazards with minimal effort.
+- **Loric**, a tactician, wants to make a Reason test using the Climb skill to lead the party over dunes and other hazards with minimal effort.
 The Director allows the attempt, but says that knowing what makes one dune easier to climb than another is difficult, setting the difficulty at medium.
 Loric gets a 9 on the test and fails with a major consequence, which the Director decides will cause him to take a bane on his next power roll due to the exertion.
 The montage test currently has 1 success and 1 failure.
-- **Karrel**, an [[Elementalist|elementalist]], thinks the group might cross the desert faster if they have specially modified sandshoes that distribute their weight and prevent their feet from sinking into the sand.
+- **Karrel**, an elementalist, thinks the group might cross the desert faster if they have specially modified sandshoes that distribute their weight and prevent their feet from sinking into the sand.
 The Director loves the idea and decides that making four pairs of the shoes while traveling the desert is a medium Reason test.
 Karrel gets to use their Tailoring skill and winds up with a result of 13—a success with a consequence.
 The Director gains an additional 2 VP at the start of the next combat encounter as a consequence, but the group now has 2 successes and 1 failure on the montage test.
-- **Adrian**, a [[Conduit|conduit]], offers to scout ahead for the group with an Intuition test, using the Navigate skill to find the best path forward and avoid hazards such as chasms and quicksand.
+- **Adrian**, a conduit, offers to scout ahead for the group with an Intuition test, using the Navigate skill to find the best path forward and avoid hazards such as chasms and quicksand.
 The Director thinks this straightforward task of acting as lookout in a vast desert is an easy task.
 Adrian smashes it with a 21, and the Director decides to get creative with the reward.
 Adrian’s lookout skills grant the next hero to act in the montage test an edge on their test.
 At the end of the first montage test round, the heroes have 3 successes and 1 failure.

 Before the next montage test round, the Director pauses the montage test to run a battle with a kingfissure worm, who attacks the heroes as they cross over an ancient ruin partially buried in the sand.
 After the heroes defeat the kingfissure worm, the test continues:

-- **Urdoncara** wants to make a Might test using the Lift skill to carry most of the group’s [[Equipment|equipment]] as they cross the desert, allowing her allies to move more quickly while she keeps up with her superior endurance.
+- **Urdoncara** wants to make a Might test using the Lift skill to carry most of the group’s equipment as they cross the desert, allowing her allies to move more quickly while she keeps up with her superior endurance.
 The Director thinks this arduous task has a hard difficulty.
 Urdoncara gets a 17 on the test thanks to the edge from Adrian’s earlier success.
 The montage test has 4 successes and 1 failure.
 - **Loric**, eager to prove himself after his last failure, asks to make a Might test using the Lead skill, representing tying a rope around his waist to drag his weaker friends over the tallest dunes.
 The Director likes the idea, but doesn’t think the Lead skill applies to the task.
-He tells Loric that Lift is more appropriate, since the [[Tactician|tactician]] is using their physical skill to aid their friends and not really doing anything interpersonal.
+He tells Loric that Lift is more appropriate, since the tactician is using their physical skill to aid their friends and not really doing anything interpersonal.
 Loric agrees, and the Director sets the test at medium difficulty.
-Making the test with a bane because of his previous failure, the [[Tactician|tactician]] rolls a 15, which is a success with a consequence.
+Making the test with a bane because of his previous failure, the tactician rolls a 15, which is a success with a consequence.
 The montage test has 5 successes and 1 failure, but the consequence gives the Director another 2 VP at the start of the next combat encounter.
 - Since the group needs only 1 more success to achieve total success, **Karrel** says she’d like to assist **Adrian** in whatever task he decides to take on.
 Adrian wants to recall lore about the Khem-hor—the inhabitants of the Infinite Desert—to remember their time-honored travel techniques using the History skill.
 Karrel has the Culture skill, which she can use to assist by providing information about the lives and society of the Khem-hor.
 She makes a Reason test to assist and gets a 16, granting Adrian an edge on his upcoming test.
 - **Adrian** attempts to recall lore about the Khem-hor, wanting to see if he can remember any of their travel techniques from his studies of the history of the region.
 The Director has him make a hard Reason test with an edge, thanks to Karrel’s input on the current state of Khem-hor culture.
-Adrian gets a 17, and the Director decides that the [[Conduit|conduit]] recalls a shortcut through a canyon tunnel that leads directly to Ahset, avoiding a vast lake of quicksand.
+Adrian gets a 17, and the Director decides that the conduit recalls a shortcut through a canyon tunnel that leads directly to Ahset, avoiding a vast lake of quicksand.
 The heroes get their sixth success in the montage test, achieving total success, and earn 2 Victories.

 The heroes could have attempted other tests during their travels, such as an Agility test using the Stealth skill to lead the group through dangerous shortcuts in the desert without being seen or waylaid by predators, a Reason test using the Nature skill to find enough food and water to keep the group hydrated and fed, or a Presence test using the Music skill to inspire allies to travel faster with song.